shikokuchuo/mirai/README.md

 –

-On the client, requesting the status will show `daemons` as ‘remote’.
-This is as network resources may be added and removed at any time, and tasks are automatically distributed to all server processes.
+On the client, requesting the status will return the client URL for `daemons`.
+The number of daemons connecting to this URL is not limited and network resources may be added and removed at any time, with tasks automatically distributed to all server processes.

 `connections` will show the actual number of connected server instances (2 in the example below).